raul23/equifax-data-breach/docs/readme/us_says_members_of_pla_hacked_equifax.rst

 the DOJ that four PLA members are unequivocally responsible for the Equifax data breach.

-However, `RT.com`_ is among the only news sites that questioned the link between the four alleged PLA members and the data breach as promulgated by the
+However, `RT.com`_ is among the very few news sites that questioned the link between the four alleged PLA members and the data breach as promulgated by the
 DOJ: